flag Germany Germany: Tax system

 VAT is calculated on the selling price and generally levied on supplies of goods and services in Germany, on intra-EU acquisitions and on certain imports from outside the EU.

 There is no VAT registration threshold, as all taxable persons that carry out taxable transactions in Germany have to register for VAT purposes.
 In the event that the revenue did not surpass EUR 22,000 in the previous calendar year and is not anticipated to exceed EUR 50,000 in the ongoing calendar year, the enterprise has the option to choose the special scheme for small businesses, exempting them from VAT levied by tax authorities.
-However, non-resident companies that provide taxable goods or services in Germany must register, regardless of their income level.
+However, non-resident companies that provide taxable goods or services in Germany must register, regardless of their turnover.

 In general, preliminary VAT returns are filed on a monthly or quarterly basis by the tenth day of the following month.
 Each taxpayer must file an annual return for each calendar year.
 To obtain a VAT refund, a company must have a tax identity number.